UTSGhost/AnkiGenerator/README.md

     ```env
     GEMINI_API_KEY="your_api_key_here"
     ```
-4. **Run the script:** Place your vocabulary image as image.png in the root folder and run:
+4. **Run the script:** Place the image file in your root folder and run:
     ```bash
     python main.py
     ```